Islamic banking and finance: Concentration of ownership

 "three or four families own a large percentage of the industry. ...
 This concentration of ownership could result in substantial financial instability and possible collapse of the industry if anything happens to those families, or the next generation of these families change their priorities.
 Similarly, the experience of country-wide experiments has also been mostly on the initiatives of rulers not elected through popular votes."

 Macroeconomic exposures

-Harris Irafan warns that the "macroeconomic exposures" of Islamic banks constitute a "ticking time bomb" of a "billions of dollars" in "unhedged currencies and rates".
+Harris Irafan warns that the "macroeconomic exposures" of Islamic banks constitute a "ticking time bomb" of "billions of dollars" in "unhedged currencies and rates".
 The difficulty, complexity and expense of hedging these in the correct Islamic manner is such that as of 2015, the Islamic Development Bank "was hemorrhaging cash as if it were funding a war.
 It simply couldn't swap dollars for euros or vice versa on an ongoing basis without resorting to the conventional markets."
-Regional Islamic banks in the Middle East and Malaysia did not have "specialized personnel trained to understand and negotiate Sharia-compliant treasury swaps" and were not willing to hire the consultants who did.
+Regional Islamic banks in the Middle East and Malaysia did not have "specialized personnel trained to understand and negotiate Sharia-compliant treasury swaps" and were not willing to hire consultants who did.